 Once you have submitted your program, it will be judged by our expert panel.
-They will be assessing your program according to its:
+They will assess your program according to its:

-• Scientific value
+Scientific value

-• Is your experiment investigating a scientific concept or principle?
+Is your experiment investigating a scientific concept or principle?

-• Program readability and quality
+Program readability and quality

-- Is your program easily understandable? - Is it using comments and/or docstrings? - Is it structured well, and does it include rigorous error checking? - Is reused code from other sources/authors correctly attributed?
+- Is your program easily understandable? - Does it use comments and/or docstrings? - Is it structured well, and does it include rigorous error checking? - Is reused code from other sources/authors correctly attributed?